Nicaragua's Ortega refuses protest demands to step down

-Nicaraguan President Daniel Ortega refused Monday to bow to protesters' demands that he step down, vowing in an interview with US television that he will see through his current term until 2021.
+Nicaraguan President Daniel Ortega insisted Monday he will serve out his term until 2021, defying protesters demanding his resignation in three months of unrest that have left nearly 300 people dead.

-"Our electoral period ends with the elections of 2021, when we will have our next elections," he told Fox News, adding that he would not countenance opposition demands for early elections.
+"Our electoral period ends with the elections of 2021, when we will have our next elections," the former revolutionary leader told Fox News, adding that he would not countenance opposition demands for early elections.

 "To move up the elections would create instability, insecurity and make things worse," he said.

-The 72-year-old leader, who has ruled Nicaragua for a total of 22 years since his Sandinista revolution toppled a US-backed dictator in 1979, declared that the deadly unrest rocking his country since April had ended.
+The 72-year-old leader, who has ruled Nicaragua for a total of 22 years since his Sandinista revolution toppled a US-backed dictator in 1979, declared that the deadly unrest rocking his country since April has in fact ended.

 "It's been a week now that the turmoil has stopped.
 Matters are becoming more normal in the country," he said.